denefoster/ramrod.nz/content/race/race-day-2.md

 So up and down the small hill a few times in leathers and helmet.
 Man, hard work.
 Ended up dropping the bike at a standstill, scraping up my palm, and knocking off the gear shift toe bar (important for later!)

 After a bit of mucking around, got it running and all seemed well enough, and the call came out for the next B grade race.
-Notcing my shift knob was still a bit loose form the tumble I did my best to cut a line, and try to safety wire it on and off to the start line we went !
+Noticing my shift knob was still a bit loose form the tumble I did my best to cut a line, and try to safety wire it on and off to the start line we went !

 The on-board race: